 The sculpture Habitation was created from over 100 separate pieces of scrap metal.
 These items were collected from a junkyard on the outskirts of Paris and welded together by the French artist César in 1960.

 Habitation will be displayed at The Science Museum in London in 2020, as part of the McQueens Illuminating Objects partnership while The Courtauld Gallery is temporarily closed for a major refurbishment programme.
 The connection to The Science Museum provides an opportunity to focus on the scientific ideas and techniques embodied in the sculpture.
 These were of abiding interest throughout César’s career.
+This webpage has been researched and written by Jack Monaghan, a postgraduate student in Science Communication at Imperial College London.

 On this page you can find: